Facebook Business Suite: What Small Businesses Should Know

 Facebook has consolidated its posting tools into one platform.

-Due to the coronavirus pandemic, more businesses than ever before have been pushed into the online marketplace.
+Since 2020, more businesses than ever before have been pushed into the online marketplace.
 Consumers are spending more time and buying more online, which means social media advertising has a key role to play in driving sales for small business owners.

-In September 2020, Facebook COO Sheryl Sandberg announced the launch of the company’s Business Suite tool for small businesses faced with new pandemic challenges.
+In September 2020, Facebook COO Sheryl Sandberg announced the launch of the company’s Business Suite tool for small businesses faced with new challenges.
 With Business Suite, Facebook aims to help small business owners save time on social media management while keeping up to date on messages, and getting a sense for business results based on analytics and ad tracking.